AI Glossary (WIP)

 Context

 The AI model’s working memory, the information it can access and use when generating a response.
 Context resets for each conversation, it’s not saved, nor is it training.
-The context window is the maximum amount of info that a model can hold at once.
+The context window is the maximum amount of info that a model can consider at once, including prompt, conversation history, and response.
+Context is most effective at the beginning (primacy bias), then end (recency bias), of the session; context in the middle can get overlooked.

 General AI (AGI)